Header Menu

 The Hong Kong Housing Authority (HA) is a statutory body established in April 1973 under the Housing Ordinance.

-The HA develops and implements a public housing programme which seeks to achieve the Government's policy objective of meeting the housing needs of people who cannot afford private rental housing.
-Approximately 30% of the Hong Kong population is now living in public rental housing units.
+The HA develops and implements a public housing programme which seeks to achieve the Government's policy objective of meeting the housing needs of low-income families that cannot afford private accommodation.

-The HA plans, builds, manages and maintains different types of public housing, including rental housing estates, interim housing estates, and transit centres.
-In addition, the HA owns and operates some flatted factories and ancillary commercial and other non-domestic facilities.
-The HA also supports the Government's policy in providing subsidised home ownership flats to qualified persons.
+The HA plans, builds, manages and maintains different types of public housing, including rental housing, interim housing and transit centres.
+In addition, the HA owns and operates a number of flatted factories and ancillary commercial and other non-domestic facilities.
+As announced by the Chief Executive in his 2011-12 Policy Address, the HA has been tasked to implement the New Home Ownership Scheme.

-The Secretary for Transport and Housing (STH) assumes the office of Chairman of the HA, while the Director of Housing assumes that of Vice-chairman.
-The Housing Department acts as the HA's executive arm.
+The Secretary for Housing assumes the office of Chairman of the HA, while the Director of Housing assumes that of Vice-Chairman.
+The Housing Department serves as the HA's executive arm.

-Aside from Chairman and Vice-chairman, the HA has two official members and 26 non-official members.
+Aside from Chairman and Vice-Chairman, the HA has two official members and 18 non-official members.
 Appointments are made by the Chief Executive.
 Non-official members are appointed ad personam.

 • HA and its Committees - Six standing committees have been formed under the HA to formulate, administer and oversee policies in specific areas.
 Sub-committees and ad hoc committees are also formed on a need basis.